BRST symmetry and fictitious parameters: Introduction

 attainable, but this condition increases the order of the derivatives in the Lagrangian.
 On the other hand, there is other gauge condition known as no-mixing gauge \cite{pdif,AndGsdkp}

 that combines perfectly with the Podolsky theory, maintaining the order of the Lagrangian.
 But in the case of the no-mixing gauge condition it is necessary to contour a pseudo-differential structure.
-So the natural question is if the Lorenz condition, no-mixing and generalized Lorenz are tied by the BRST symmetry, despite of the peculiarities of each gauge choice.
-As we can see the BRST symmetry ensures that the physics does not depend on covariant choices when we fix de gauge \cite{AndTese}.
+So the natural question is if the Lorenz condition, no-mixing and generalized Lorenz are tied by the BRST symmetry, despite of the peculiarities of each gauge choice \cite{AndTese}.

 Therefore this work is devoted to the analysis of the BRST symmetry and its connection with gauge choices.
 In Sec.\ref{sec1} we established the variational method of fictitious parameters and the BRST symmetry in Maxwell electrodynamics, in which we used the metric signature $(+,-,-,-)$ for the Minkowski spacetime.
 In Sec.\ref{sec2} we extend the analysis to the Podolsky electrodynamics at thermodynamic equilibrium.
 In Sec.\ref{sec3} the authors present their final remarks and prospects.